What are the Aquarium’s hours?

 What if I decide to visit last-minute?

-If there is capacity available, there will be limited ability to purchase tickets on-site.
-Capacity has been severely limited, however, so to ensure you’re not turned away, we strongly recommend pre-purchasing tickets.
+If there is capacity available, there will be limited ability to purchase walk-in tickets available on-site.
+Capacity has been limited for social distancing, so to ensure you’re not turned away, we strongly recommend non-Passholders pre-purchase tickets.

 Can we bring our strollers?

-Yes, strollers are allowed and encouraged, as are small wagons.
+Yes, strollers and small wagons are allowed and encouraged.

 Is there a fee for parking?

-In order to provide a contactless visit, there is no parking attendant at this time.
+In order to provide a contactless visit, there currently is no daytime parking attendant and parking is free.

 What other changes can we expect?

-To ensure a responsible reopening, we’re implementing new physical distancing protocols including (but not limited to) reduced capacity, pre-purchase timed ticketing, additional sanitation measures and one-way paths.
+We’ve implemented physical distancing protocols including (but not limited to) reduced capacity, pre-purchase timed ticketing, additional sanitation measures and one-way paths.
 Areas where social distancing can’t be achieved will be temporarily closed including some interactives, play areas and animal encounters.
-All team members will have daily temperature checks and will wear protective facial coverings.

 Is there reciprocity with your facility and other zoos and aquariums?